LG has officially quit making phones – here's what's next

 Take a look back at 5 truly wild LG phone innovations – and why they failed.
 It was a company that often pushed the envelope of smartphones – better selfie cameras (LG V10), a focus on ultra-wide camera before many others (LG G6) and innovative video camera controls that others eventually copied (LG V30).

-But it didn't always go in the right direction to connect with customers – modular phones (LG G5), flexible displays (LG G Flex 2), leather backs (LG G4), gimmicky motion sensors (LG G8), and dual screens (LG G8X).
+But it didn't always go in the right direction to connect with customers – attempted innovations like modular phones (LG G5), flexible displays (LG G Flex 2), leather backs (LG G4), gimmicky motion sensors (LG G8), and dual screens (LG G8X) were tepidly received.

 - Hottest product today: PS5 restock – when and where to get it